 Templeton High School

 San Diego State

-My name is Cori Southward and I attend Paso Robles High School, in Paso Robles, CA. I spent several years raising and donating money to International "Clean Water" Organizations with the help of my dad.
+My name is Corinth Southward and I am a graduate of Paso Robles High School, in Paso Robles, CA. I spent several years raising and donating money to International "Clean Water" Organizations with the help of my dad.
 I decided that more could be accomplished if I could influence some of my friends to help out.
 My friend Ben and his brother Abe, along with their mentor (Mother) Jennifer, decided to join the mission of helping those in need.
 After a thorough search, we joined the Flying Samaritan's as our own chapter (Junior Samaritans), with our own mission of creating a family medical center in San Quintin, Mexico.
 With great pleasure, our Junior Samaritans founding members and board was completed with our friend Aiden and his mentor (mother) Brooke.

-In addition to volunteering for multiple organizations and events, I enjoy wrestling and diving for my Paso Robles High School, nature, snowboarding, paint balling, traveling and binge watching Netflix on the weekend.
+In addition to volunteering for multiple organizations and events, I have enjoyed wrestling and diving for my Paso Robles High School, nature, snowboarding, paint balling, traveling and binge watching Netflix on the weekend.
 I have been interested in charity and helping others for a long time, and now I have found a good way to do just that.
 I hope you will join our mission to help provide medical care to people less fortunate than ourselves.